-An hour's daily exercise is required for a Tibetan Mastiff, though he will happily accept more if you can offer it.
+An hour of daily exercise is required for a Tibetan Mastiff, though he will happily accept more if you can offer it.
 A Tibetan mastiff puppy should not be overexercised, as it is important to avoid putting strain on the muscles and joints of such a large, growing breed.
 As a guarding breed, they are generally happiest outdoors on their properties keeping an eye out for potential intruders.

 Giant-breed dogs, as well as having giant appetites, benefit from a different balance of minerals and vitamins, supporting different joint and cartilage needs.
-The Tibetan Mastiff is prone to bloating and stomach problems; try feeding smaller, more frequent meals to help minimise the risk.
+The Tibetan Mastiff is prone to bloating and stomach problems.
+Try feeding smaller, more frequent meals to help minimise the risk.
 Check out our dog feeding guidelines for more information.

 The Tibetan Mastiff's double coat consists of a dense, woolly undercoat, which sheds in warmer weather, and a thick topcoat that is straight and hard-textured.
 The tail and back legs are well feathered.
 A brush through a couple of times a week is advised with daily grooming when the coat sheds.